OpenDataManchester/Open3P/docs/3_Data_Specification/3_5_Multipack.md

 The multipack schema contains information regarding the multipacks that are used to create loads.
 These are created from a number of either identical or different complete packages from the complete packaging schema.

+**Note:** The multipack portion is optional (only applies to multipacks).
+If the complete packaging or component is *not* in a multipack, all of the fields below are optional.

 ## Table
 |Column|<div style="width:90px">Status</div>|Format|Notes|
 |:-|:-|:-|:-|